Spirent/py-stcrestclient/README.md

 	download_all  recording_off  stc_disconnect
 	end           recording_on   stc_disconnectall

-To see help for a command, type "help" followed by the command name.
-For example, type `help ls` to see help on the `ls` command.
+To see help for a command, type `help` followed by the command name.
+For example, type `help new` to see help on the `new` command.

 Use `Tab` for command auto-completion.
 Command auto-completion may not work on Windows.

-The interactive shell has a recording feature that is enabled by the "recording_on" command.
+The interactive shell has a recording feature that is enabled by the `recording_on` command.
 This records commands, entered interactively, to a file that can be played back later through tccsh.
-Executing the recorded commands is done by running tccsh and specifying the file containing the recorded commands, using the --file command line option.
+Executing the recorded commands is done by running tccsh and specifying the file containing the recorded commands, using the `--file` command line option.

-### Command line tccsh
+### Command-line tccsh

-The tccsh shell can also be use on the command line, by specifying a file containing tccsh commands, or by providing a command string.
+The tccsh shell can also be use on the command-line, by specifying a file containing tccsh commands, or by providing a command string.

-A file is provided using the "--file" command line option.
+A file is provided using the `--file` command line option.
 A command file contains commands that are executed in order, and each command is on a separate line.
-Comment lines, which are lines starting with "#", and blank lines are ignored.
+Comment lines (lines starting with "#") and blank lines are ignored.

-A command string is provided using the "-c" command line option.
+A command string is provided using the `-c` command line option.
 A number of commands can be specified, each separated by a ";" semicolon.
 For example:

    `tccsh server -c 'new test1 user=joe; stc_create project; stc_create port project1'`